Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/15-Installation.md

 ## Additional notes for Windows

-Because Windows has a limit of 260 characters for pathes, do not choose a too nested directory, but ideally a simple path like `C:\ModuleStudio\`.
+- Because Windows has a limit of 260 characters for pathes, do not choose a too nested directory, but ideally a simple path like `C:\ModuleStudio\`.
+- Uninstall all older Java versions to avoid conflicts.
+- If ModuleStudio does not work, open a command line window (execute `cmd`) and check if Java is correctly configured by executing `java --version`.
+If some errors occur ensure that the correct `PATH` is set (`echo %PATH%`) and follow [these instructions](https://stackoverflow.com/questions/54007069/error-opening-registry-key-software-javasoft-jre-while-installing-elki).

 ## Additional notes for Linux and MacOSX